peritissimus/artifex/README.md

 ## Features

 - Responsive design that works on all device sizes
-- Custom cursor and smooth animations using Anime.js
 - Modular code architecture for better maintainability
 - Component-based HTML structure with includes
 - Optimized for performance with techniques like: